HomeNavigation & AutoPhone Tracker Apps for Android

 What is the best free phone tracker app for Android?

-For finding your own lost or stolen device, Google Find My Device is the best free option and it is already on your phone, so there is nothing to install.
+For finding your own lost or stolen device, Google Find Hub is the best free option and it is already on your phone, so there is nothing to install.
 For keeping a family in sync, Google Maps location sharing and Glympse are both free and built on consent.
 Paid apps like Life360 add nicer extras, but most people are well covered without spending anything.

 Can I track a phone without the other person knowing?